 Fuel hedging: Since the price of fuel fluctuates, budget carriers try to lock in low fuel prices before they rise.

 Lower landing fees: Budget airlines often fly into smaller airports at off-peak times to take advantage of lower landing fees.
 However, a Spirit representative explained that "Spirit’s model focuses more on large markets," including Miami, New York, Los Angeles, and Houston.

 Utilizing gates: According to the representative, the airline uses its gates more than major airlines, allowing the airline to service more flights per day.

-Lower wages: Airlines like Spirit pay their pilots less.
-According to Glassdoor, the average pilot at Spirit makes $96,833 a year, while the average pilot at United and Delta makes upwards of $110,00 a year.
-That said, pilots at Spirit just approved a new two-year contract, raising pay by 34%.
+Lower wages: Airlines like Spirit pay its pilots less.
+According to Glassdoor, the average pilot at Spirit makes $96,833 a year, while the average pilot at United and Delta makes upward of $110,00 a year.
+That said, pilots at Spirit recently approved a new two-year contract, raising pay by 34%.